Detecting multiple generalized change-points by isolating single ones: Introduction

 The paper is organized as follows.
+Section \ref{sec:motivation_illustration} is a motivating illustration of our proposed method through examples.
 Section \ref{sec:methodology_theory} gives a formal explanation of the ID methodology along with two different scenarios of use and the associated theory.
 In Section \ref{sec:variants}, we first discuss the computational aspects of ID and the choice of parameter values.
 ID variants which lead to improved practical performance are also explained.
 In Section \ref{sec:simulation}, we provide a thorough simulation study to compare ID with state-of-the-art methods.
 Real-life data examples are provided in Section \ref{sec:real_data}.
+The paper is concluded with reflections on the proposed method.
+The theoretical, as well as practical, merits and weaknesses of ID when compared against state-of-the-art methods are discussed throughout the paper.
+However, for the sake of clarity these are also brought together in Section \ref{sec:Discussion}.
+ID is implemented in the R packages \textbf{IDetect} and \textbf{breakfast}, available from CRAN.